Course Selection and Drop/Add

 All academic programs of the College are open to all students who meet (or who have had waived) the eligibility requirements.

 Course Load: The normal course load at Beloit College is 4 units.
-To be considered a full-time, a student must be registered for at least 3 units, unless he or she has received approval from the advisor and the registrar.
-To be considered half-time, a student must be registered for at least 1.5 units.
+To be considered full-time, a student must be registered for at least 3 units, unless he or she has received approval from the advisor and the registrar.
+To be considered three-quarter-time, a student must be registered for 2.250-2.999.
+To be considered half-time, a student must be registered for 1.500-2.249 units.
+A student registered for .01-1.499 units is considered less than half-time.
 For any given term a student may register for a maximum of 4.75 units.

 On or after the first day of classes for any given term, students wishing to elect units in excess of 4.75 may do so with the written authorization of both the major advisor and the registrar.
 Such approval requires that the student have a minimum grade point average of 3.200 and no incompletes, and shall be made only after evaluating the student's academic progress and the reasonableness of his or her program.
 No student may register for more than 5.5 units in either the fall or the spring term.